0xZentra/docs/airdrop/airdrop-plan.md

 * **Build real demand**: Our goal is to grow the Zentra ecosystem to drive real utility demand for the token.
 * **Useful token as a product**: A useful token is an information good—no after-sales burden, no hardware lifecycle/failure, and potential appreciation.

+## Zentra's Business Model and Revenue

+Zentra aims for revenue generation through ecosystem growth and state allocation, while preserving decentralization via the fixed token supply.
+Tokens facilitate access to scarce global state, creating economic incentives for efficient use without depletion, driving sustainable adoption and value capture.

 ## How to Participate

 Users can participate in the Zentra airdrop in the following ways:

 1.  **Expand Influence (Completed)**: Stage 1 influence airdrop is finished.
-2.  **Stake Stablecoins (opens with mainnet)**: Total fixed at 0.5% airdrop + 5% option pool.
-Accrue by “funds × time,” flexible deposits/withdrawals.
+2.  **Stake Stablecoins (not start yet)**: Total fixed at 0.5% airdrop + 5% option pool.
+Not starting yet; will accrue by “funds × time,” flexible deposits/withdrawals.
 Baseline: 1,000 USD stablecoin × 365 days = 1 airdrop token (post-TGE) + 10 option units at $100 strike.
 End and pause are driven by on-chain events when the 0.5% pool is depleted.
 Principal remains withdrawable.